The Disk Requests chart displays disk usage for the virtual machine.

 |Write Requests||Number of disk write commands completed on each virtual disk on the virtual machine.
 The aggregate number of all disk write commands is also displayed in the chart.

 Use the disk charts to monitor average disk loads and to determine trends in disk usage.
 For example, you might notice a performance degradation with applications that frequently read from and write to the hard disk.
-If you see a spike in the number of disk read or write requests, check whether any such applications were running at that time.
+If you see a spike in the number of disk read or write requests, check whether any such applications were running then.

 The best ways to determine if your vSphere environment is experiencing disk problems is to monitor the disk latency data counters.
 You can use the advanced performance charts to view these statistics.

 - The kernelLatency data counter measures the average amount of time, in milliseconds, that the VMkernel spends processing each SCSI command.
-For best performance, the value should be 0-1 milliseconds.
-If the value is greater than 4ms, the virtual machines on the host are trying to send more throughput to the storage system than the configuration supports.
+For best performance, the value must be 0 -1 milliseconds.
+If the value is greater than 4 ms, the virtual machines on the host are trying to send more throughput to the storage system than the configuration supports.
 Check the CPU usage, and increase the queue depth.

 - The queueLatency data counter measures the average amount of time taken per SCSI command in the VMkernel queue.
 This value must always be zero.
 If not, the workload is too high and the array cannot process the data fast enough.

-If the disk latency values are high, or if you notice other problems with disk I/O performance, consider taking the actions listed below.
+If the disk latency values are high, or if you notice other problems with disk I/O performance, consider taking the following actions.

 Increase the virtual machine memory.
-This should allow for more operating system caching, which can reduce I/O activity.
-Note that this might require you to also increase the host memory.
-Increasing memory might reduce the need to store data because databases can utilize system memory to cache data and avoid disk access.
+It allows more operating system caching, which reduces I/O activity.
+Note: It might require you to increase the host memory.
+Increasing memory might reduce the need to store data because databases can utilize the system memory to cache data and avoid disk access.